OHI-Science/ohiprep_v2023/globalprep/lsp/v2023/readme.md

 Once the polygons have been prepped, we rasterize the results to 500 m resolution.

 This process is all done in the script: `1_prep_wdpa_rast.Rmd`.
 After that is complete, move on to computing zonal statistics.

+## Note: Updating Scores

+As with all datapreps, the .csv files in the output folder are grabbed by the functions in the calculate_scores.Rmd to update the OHI scores for the year.
+This data layer creates 6 different .csv files with 8 different associated layers that are used for score calculation.

+This is a list of the .csv files created and their associated layer: mpa_eez_resilience.csv - fp_mpa_eez, hd_mpa_eez mpa_3nm_resilience.csv - fp_mpa_coast, hd_mpa_coast
+lsp_prot_area_inland1km.csv - lsp_prot_area_inland1km
+lsp_prot_area_offshore3nm.csv - lsp_prot_area_offshore3nm
+rgn_area_inland1km.csv - rgn_area_inland1km
+rgn_area_offshore3nm.csv - rgn_area_offshore3nm

+To be sure, this is a tricky OHI score update.
+Be sure all the layer years are updated in the scenario_data_years.csv.
+The "rgn_area_inland1km.csv - rgn_area_inland1km" and the "rgn_area_offshore3nm.csv - rgn_area_offshore3nm", as you can imagine, are the same each year and remains static and unupdated.
+They not even present as layers in the scenario_data_years.csv file.
+There are also multiple places to update in the layers_eez_base.csv, luckely all of them have the same file path with the "lsp" folder so you can use this to search the .csv file.